 If you are planning a trip to China, eSIM is definitely an essential item for you.
 To fully enjoy China, constant access to the internet is essential.
 From hotel reservations to using maps and searching for local recommendations, a smooth communication environment will make your trip more comfortable and fulfilling.

-Trip.com's eSIM is highly regarded by many travelers for its reliability and convenience.
+Trip.com's eSIM is highly regarded by many travelers for its reliability and convenience and no need to use VPN anymore.
 Why not try Trip.com's eSIM on this occasion?

 What to Prepare for a Trip to China?